kossiitkgp/docs/community/governance.md

 ## The policy of KOSS membership

 We recruit UG 1st years in the team, preferably after they have spent one semester on the campus.
-We can also hire any 2nd year in their third semester, based on recommendations by the members.
+We can also recruit any 2nd year in their third semester, based on recommendations by the members.

 In the spring semester of Core Team members, they go through a Governance week discussion and finally become the new Executives (Heads and Members).
 Former Executives should carefully offboard members who are not a good fit for the upcoming Executive batch.
 Every single individual should have a net positive impact on the team.
 See [Onboarding/Offboarding](/docs/community/onboarding-offboarding) for more detail.